1:1 Domestic Abuse Prevention Programme

 are not already attending a programme with probation.

-We can work with; those that need a translator; female perpetrators; parents in court proceedings; those currently in a relationship and separated parents.
+We can work with; those that need a translator; female perpetrators; registered sex offenders; those currently in a relationship and separated parents.

 Why is there suitability criteria?